-It’s one of the most peculiar buildings in the world, and in this post, you’ll discover the ultimate list of facts about Casa Milà.
+One of the most peculiar buildings in the world is located in the city of Barcelona, and in this post, you’ll discover the ultimate list of facts about Casa Milà.

 1. What is Casa Milà?